Brettles/short-sqs-lab/README.md

 Delete the IAM roles created by the Lambda console for SQS and Kinesis access.

+Delete the Cloud9 instance (if you created one).

 ## Summary
 What you have seen here are some simple examples of how to use SQS and Kinesis to distribute messages between application components; some options on how to run the code (standalone or in Lambda); and the IAM permissions required.